I’ve Had a Taste of God’s Salvation

 One day, I happened upon the following two passages of: “I never said that you have no future prospects, much less that you have to be destroyed or suffer perdition.
 Have I publicly announced such things?
 You say you are without hope, but is this not a conclusion you yourself have drawn?
 Is this not the effect of your own mindset?
-Do your own conclusions count?” (“You Should Put Aside the Blessings of Status and Understand God’s Will for the Salvation of Man” in The Word Appears in the Flesh).
-“You don’t see God’s righteous disposition, and you always misunderstand God and distort His intentions, which causes you to always be pessimistic and lose hope.
-Is this not self-inflicted? … You do not understand God’s work and you don’t understand God’s will at all; even more so, you don’t understand the good intentions God has put into His 6,000 years of management work” (“God’s Will Is to Save People to the Greatest Extent Possible” in Records of Christ’s Talks).
+Do your own conclusions count?” (“You Should Put Aside the Blessings of Status and Understand God’s Will to Bring Salvation to Man” in The Word Appears in the Flesh).
+“You do not see God’s righteous disposition, and you always misunderstand God and distort His intentions, which causes you always to be pessimistic and lose hope.
+Is this not self-inflicted? … You do not understand God’s work, and you do not understand His will at all; and, more than that, you do not understand the painstaking efforts God has exerted in His six thousand years of management work” (“God’s Will Is to Save People to the Greatest Extent Possible” in Records of Christ’s Talks).
 Reading these passages, I realized with a start: Is God not talking about me?
 As soon as I learned that the church was sending me home, I started taking stabs in the dark, and concluded that I had been exposed and eliminated by God.
 I then lost the confidence to pursue the truth.
 I lived in a perpetual state of negativity and misunderstanding, utterly resigned to my own failure.
 At that point, I looked into my heart, asking: “Do I really understand why I’ve met with this ‘misfortune’?
 Do I really understand God’s will?
 I don’t!
 Has God said that I can’t be saved?
 He hasn’t.
 Then why would I make wild conjectures and unfounded delineations?
 Was this not arrogant and deceitful?
 Hasn’t sinking into this place of dark suffering been my own doing?
 How foolish, how absurd I have been!”
 Thus, I went before God in prayer, asking for His enlightenment so that I may understand His will in being exposed this way.